-There are currently more than 7,000 documented rare disease types, including cancer and paediatric cancer, and 95% of those patients have no treatment options available.
-Digital solutions are being further explored to treat rare and complex diseases due to the ease of distribution and cost effectiveness for patients.5
+There are currently more than 7,000 people in the EU living with rare diseases, including cancer and paediatric cancer, and 95% of those patients have no treatment options available.
+Digital solutions are being further explored to treat rare and complex diseases due to the ease of distribution and cost effectiveness for patients.

-Often, digital health and therapy systems rely on AI for prevention, diagnosis, treatment improvements, therapeutic monitoring and personalised outreach.
-To leverage digital therapeutics in the rare and complex community, as well as for all patients, the EU must first focus on mass digital expansion on all healthcare levels - from manufacturers to providers to patients.
+Often, digital health and therapy systems rely on artificial intelligence for prevention, diagnosis, treatment improvements, therapeutic monitoring and personalised outreach.
+To leverage digital therapeutics in the rare and complex community, as well as for all patients, the EU must first focus on mass digital expansion on all healthcare levels from manufacturers to providers to patients.